zuhaib27/Paint-Program/README.md

 # Paint-Program
-A program that imitates Paint, created with python.
+A program that imitates Paint, created with java.